 Cognac tours from Paris in one day are possible.
 Discover Cognac, regarded as the finest spirit distilled from grapes.
 Visit Cognac houses and the terroir.
 Understand how the grapes are grown and turned into spirit.
+As an alternative, Cognac tasting is possible in most bars and restaurants in Paris.
+Drink Cognac as a digestif at the end of the meal.
 Top Paris wine tours.

 Cognac is a world famous brandy.
 It is grown in the city of Cognac, three hours and a half from Paris by train.
 It is possible to visit Cognac houses in one day from Paris.